datumbox/dapi-model-versioning/README.md

 Cons:
 - All versions must be handled in a single method leading to complex implementations.
 - Harder to document and unit-test using standard python tools.
-- Since the version is linked to the weight enum, it would require the introduction of special enums to denote that no pre-trained weights should be loaded.
+- Since the version is linked to the weight enum, it would require the introduction of special enums such as `ResNet50Weights.V2_NONE` to denote that no pre-trained weights should be loaded.

 #### Alt 2: Single model builder, two separate arguments for the version and weights